 The monitoring of the standards of the children's work and of the quality of teaching in computing is the responsibility of the computing subject leader.
 The computing subject leader is also responsible for supporting colleagues in the teaching of computing, for keeping informed about current developments in the subject and for providing a strategic lead and direction for the subject in the school.
-The computing subject leader gives the head teacher an annual summary report in which s/he evaluates the strengths and weaknesses in the subject and indicates areas for further improvement.
-The computing subject leader has specially-allocated time for carrying out the vital task of reviewing samples of the children's work and for visiting classes to observe the teaching of computing.
+The computing subject leader gives the Headteacher an annual summary report evaluating the strengths and weaknesses in the subject and indicating areas for further improvement.
+The computing subject leader has specially allocated time for carrying out the vital task of reviewing samples of the children's work and for visiting classes to observe the teaching of computing.
 The subject leader has ongoing informal conversations with staff delivering the curriculum, to monitor and assess impact.